javers/javers.github.io/documentation/repository-examples/index.md

 ```

 **What's important** <br/>
-In JaVers, snapshot is an object state recorded during `commit()` call.
+In JaVers, snapshot is an objects state recorded during `commit()` call.
 Technically, it's a map from property name to property value.

 Under the hood, JaVers reuses snapshots, and creates a new one only when given object is changed.